-15 Retro Summer Foods No One Eats Anymore
+15 Vintage Summer Foods No One Eats Anymore

 If you grew up in the '70s or '80s, your idea of a refreshing summer food might be very different than what people are enjoying now.
 But that doesn't mean those vintage recipes and retro summer foods should be forgotten!
 These classic meals and snacks are timeless for a reason, and we say you should bring them back this summer.

 From Jello molds to Fluffernutter sandwiches, sometimes a throwback comfort food is just what you need.
-So make quarantine a little more fun and whip up one of these throwback treats!
-And if you love cooking, sign up for our newsletter to get daily recipes and food news in your inbox!
+So to make your summer a little more fun, go ahead and whip up one of these throwback treats!

 Root beer floats